Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: The case of

-where $\pi_X$ is the representation associated to $X$; it is called a {\it matrix coefficient} of $\pi_X$.
-Denote by $U^0$ the {\it restricted dual} of $U$, that is, the subspace of $U^*$ generated by the matrix coefficients of the finite dimensional representations of $U$.
-It is naturally endowed with a structure of Hopf algebra.
+The linear form ${}_X\phi{}^w_v$ is called a {\it matrix coefficient} of $\pi_X$.
+Denote by $U^\circ$ the {\it restricted dual} of~$U$, that is, the subspace of $U^*$ generated by the matrix coefficients of the finite dimensional representations of $U$.
+It is naturally endowed with a structure of Hopf algebra, such that the bilinear form $\langle\cdot,\cdot\rangle \colon U^\circ \times U \ra k$ is a Hopf pairing (see, e.g., \cite[Chapter~4]{CP}).